browserengineering/book/book/animations.md

 style sheet---then the browser should smoothly interpolate between the old and new values, in basically the same way the `requestAnimationFrame` loop did it.
-This is much more convenient for website authors than writing a bunch of JavaScript, and also doesn't force them to remember each and every way in which the styles can change.
+This is much more convenient for website authors than writing a bunch of JavaScript, and also doesn't force them to account for each and every way in which the styles can change.

 Implement this CSS property.
 Start with a quick helper method that returns true if `transition` was set for a particular property This requires parsing the